Feature coming soon: Remove empty transcripts from the content search results

 Note: Empty transcripts do not appear in the content search results.

-To show or hide topic columns, click and then search or scroll to select the columns you want to view.
+To show or hide topic columns, click the Pick columns icon on the right side and then search or scroll to select the columns you want to view.

 To rearrange topic columns, click a column header and drag it.

-To reset a view to default column settings, click Reset view to defaults Reset view.
+To reset a view to default column settings, click Reset view to defaults .

 You can select up to 20 topic columns.

-For more information about the metrics shown in the columns, see Available Columns.
+For more information about the metrics shown in the columns, see the Available Columns section in this article.

 • The custom date range option in this view has a maximum length of 31 days.